pranagupt/benchmark-hpc-containers/docs/docker.rst

 Dockerfiles are definition files for building docker containers.
 Container images can be built from these files using rudimentary docker commands.
-The images for these files can be found in the `pranagupt/benchmark-hpc-containers <https://github.com/pranagupt/benchmark-hpc-containers>`_ github repository at ``containers/HPL/docker`` and ``containers/memorySTREAM/docker`` for HPL and STREAM benchmark respectively.
+These definition files can be found in `pranagupt/benchmark-hpc-containers <https://github.com/pranagupt/benchmark-hpc-containers>`_ github repository at ``containers/HPL/docker`` and ``containers/memorySTREAM/docker`` for HPL and STREAM benchmark respectively.